advocations/skype/AnonymousMeetingJoin.md

 ### Joining a meeting anonymously

-1. Sign in the anonymous user using the meeting URI.
+1. Sign in the anonymous user by using the meeting URI.

    ```js
    var uri = 'sip:user@contoso.com;gruu;opaque-app:conf:focus:id:1WRB13D2';